kevinyswong/kevinyswong.github.io/index.md

   hearing, and that "It could be four years, four and a half years, before you [an asylum seeker] can ask for work authorization."
-As shown in the episode, many migrants have come to work and earn their keep, but the current laws simply don't permit them to do so without waiting.
+As shown in the episode, many migrants have come to work and earn their keep, but the current laws simply don't permit them to do so without protracted waiting.
 Proposals have been suggested to reduce the wait time.
 Last year, Senator Susan Collins (a Republican)
   <a href="https://www.congress.gov/bill/118th-congress/senate-bill/255">introduced</a>
   the Asylum Seeker Work Authorization Act of 2023 to the Senate, which, the